 Working Time Regulations 1998: Mandatory breaks

-The Working Time Regulations 1998 set out three types of breaks in the workplace:
+The Working Time Regulations 1998 set out three types of Rest Breaks in the workplace:

 Employees in the UK are entitled to an annual holiday entitlement.
-These rules apply regardless of whether the employee is classed as an agency worker, apprentice, casual or seasonal worker, doctor in training, or zero-hours worker.
-The rules differ, however, for those working at night and those under the age of 18 who have yet to finish school.
+These rules apply to all employees, including agency workers, apprentices, and seasonal workers.
+They also cover doctors in training and zero-hours workers.
+However, the rules differ for those working at night and those under the age of 18 who have yet to finish school.
 Crucially, each type of rest/break has its own legal requirements and implications, as explained below.

 Rest Breaks during the working day